Update I have reviewed iA Writer version 5!

 One of the things I dinged Ulysses for was its Library, a single bucket of storage, containing everything you write.
 My problem wasn't the idea of the Library but its execution; the Ulysses Library is completely hidden from the user, even on macOS.
 This obscurity makes it difficult to manipulate documents except by completely exporting them.

 iA Writer takes a different approach.
 It gives you a Library, a local bucket of storage from which you can quickly open files but it allows you to add any folder on the system.
-By default the Library contains iCloud (actually a iA Writer subfolder), but using the settings you can add any folder you like, including a folder in your DropBox, as I've done for my blog posts.
+By default the Library contains iCloud (actually an iA Writer subfolder), but using the settings you can add any folder you like, including a folder in your Dropbox, as I've done for my blog posts.

 As the settings screenshot shows, there's enough flexibility in how your documents are displayed in the Library to satisfy most users.